Diagnostic Ultrasounds in Northern Virginia and Maryland

 2D/3D/4D Dimensional Imaging

 The ultrasound image typically represents tissue in shades of gray in two- dimensions, 2D.
-Recently, 3D and 4D techniques have been developed and these images can be shaded in colors to highlight various tissues
+Recently, 3D and 4D techniques have been developed and these images can be shaded in colors to highlight various tissues.

-Nuchal translucency imaging may be utilized in in conjunction with maternal blood testing to assess risk of chromosomal abnormalities.
+Commonly used to evaluate the fetus and reproductive organs during pregnancy.
+Nuchal translucency imaging may be utilized in conjunction with maternal blood testing to assess the risk of chromosomal abnormalities.

 Keepsake Pregnancy Pictures

 3D/4D imaging is frequently used to image the fetus during obstetrical sonography and we understand how important these first baby pictures are to parents.
 Depending on the stage in pregnancy and the cooperation of the baby to “pose” or turn for the sonographer, these images can provide stunning portraits.